kite-sdk/kite/src/site/markdown/inferschemafromobject.md

+## Inferring a schema from a Java class

 You can use the `DatasetDescriptor.Builder#schema(Class<?> type)` method to infer a dataset schema from the instance variable fields of a Java class.

 For example, the following class defines a Java object that provides access to the ID, Title, Release Date, and IMDB URL for a movie database.